ScottESanDiego/gmail-api-client/README.md

 - IMAP transport enforces connection timeout at TCP level
 - Predictable timeout behavior prevents hanging on network issues
 - Connections are properly cleaned up on both success and failure

+### Modular Architecture
+- Shared retry logic in `internal/retry.go` for consistency
+- Structured logging in `internal/logging.go`
+- Configuration validation helpers in `internal/config.go`
+- OAuth token handling in `internal/oauth.go`
+- Clean separation of concerns for maintainability
+- All internal packages consolidated in single directory for simplicity

 ## Usage